Zebracat AI Alternative

 Talking-head avatar videos

-Have a face read your script with the AI talking character tool — real lip-sync, the format a faceless-first generator doesn't center on.
+Have a face read your script with the AI talking character tool — real lip-sync from a photo you upload, included on the entry plan rather than gated behind a higher tier.

 Videos from a webpage